utelle/SQLite3MultipleCiphers-NuGet/README.md

 using var connection = new SqliteConnection("Data Source=example.db;Password=Password12!");
 ```

+**Note**:
+The password property will only work (again) with _.Net 10_, which was released in November 2025.
+In earlier _.Net_ versions, this unfortunately leads to an error because the behavior of the underlying SQLite library has changed since version 3.48.0.

-However, for database files encrypted with a non-default cipher scheme the connection string looks a bit different.
+For database files encrypted with a non-default cipher scheme the connection string looks a bit different.
 The following examples illustrate two common use cases.

 ### How to open an existing database encrypted with _SQLCipher_